cominho/Programmation-parallele-pour-le-Machine-Learning-3A/README.md

 python setup.py build_ext --inplace
 pip install -e .
 ```
-Then, use the notebook "main" (in notebooks/main.ipynb) to run the code.
+Finally, use the notebook "main" (in notebooks/main.ipynb) to run the code.